notCroptu/GarPic/README.md

 This real-time sync is handled using the `GPSTimer`, which I initially thought of using with a `NetworkList`  to hold corresponding clientIDs and Timers ulong, following the same implementation logic as `Session Start`'s nickname `NetworkList`.

-However, I changed it to use a `NetworkVariable`, as I needed all clients to own their own timers, and sending ServerRPCs every second for 8 clients to server and then black to other clients just to store those already existing variables in a new list seemed unnecessary.
+However, I changed it to use a `NetworkVariable`, as I needed all clients to own their own timers, and sending ServerRPCs every second for 8 clients to server and then back to other clients just to store those already existing variables in a new list seemed unnecessary.

-So using individual `NetworkVariable`s allowed me to let each player own and update their own timer value directly, without needing to send that `ServerRpc`, and syncing only when the value changes, and avoiding other issues that might be associated with `NetworkList` indexing, to hopefully reduce the weight of this part of the network.
+So using individual `NetworkVariable`s allowed me to let each player own and update their own timer value directly, without needing to send that `ServerRpc`, syncing only when the value changes, and avoiding other issues that might be associated with `NetworkList` indexing, to hopefully reduce the weight of this part of the network.

-With this I also to created a separate viewer for it, `TimerDisplay` that would run inside the GameLoop scene spawned object, while `GPSTimer` became an instantiated `NetworkObject` in it's own prefab, so I would be able to use `FindObjectsByType()` to find the synchronized objects from which to collect the timer data.
+With this I also to created a separate viewer for it, `TimerDisplay` that would run inside the GameLoop scene spawned object, while `GPSTimer` became an instantiated `NetworkObject` in it's own prefab spawned by the server, so I would be able to use `FindObjectsByType()` to find the synchronized objects from which to collect the timer data.

+#### Showcase

 ### Conclusions